 3. Go to a playgroup or social meeting.

 This is an excellent option; and very necessary.
 There is a great chance that these sort of Spanish language playgroups are already happening in your area.
-Definitely check out www.meetup.com – for simple events to attend; or make your own event.
+Definitely check out the site Meetup – for simple events to attend; or make your own event.
 Being able to interact with children their same age, playing, having fun, and enjoying some snacks will make learning a language a whole lot more fun.
-WARNING: Make sure that you (or someone) is actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, some much is missed.
+WARNING: Make sure that you (or someone) is actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, so much is missed.

 4. Surround your child with tools for success: books, music, movies.

-Take this seriously; and you will get results!
-Instead of always listening to regular music, buy some Spanish language CDs for learning; or switch over to a Latin station.
-Buy DVDs which help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
-Buy a lot of bilingual books in English/Spanish (as this format will help you to teach the language, since you know how to read!) – of course you can see all of our English/Spanish bilingual books.
+Take this seriously, and you will get results!
+Instead of always listening to regular music, buy some Spanish language CD’s for learning; or switch over to a Latin station.
+Download videos which help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
+Buy a lot of bilingual books in English/Spanish (as this format will help you to teach the language since you know how to read!) – of course, you can see all of our English/Spanish bilingual books.
 Also, buy some Spanish only books at a lower reading level than your child is at; to get more immersion.

-5. Make learning the language fun and REWARDING for your child
+5. Make teaching your child Spanish fun and REWARDING for your child

 Of course, your child may or may not be ecstatic about all of your bilingual steps.
-They will be more excited if they tie learning language = fun; or Spanish = rewards.
-When your child finishes reading 10 bilingual books or Spanish books; give them a prize of an ice cream cone, for example.
-When your child can say an entire sentence in Spanish; or converse with a native speaker in a restaurant – reward that.
+They will be more excited if they tie learning the language to fun; or Spanish = rewards.
+When your child finishes reading 10 bilingual books or Spanish books; give them a reward of some sort.
+When your child can say an entire sentence in Spanish; or converse with a native speaker in a restaurant, reward that.
 Tie learning and goals of the language to prizes such as: going to their favorite restaurant, going to the movies, a theme park, or a new toy.